Vanishing Theorems and Complex Structures on Non-Classical Flag Domains: Introduction

-When $D=G_\R/V$ is non-classical and $G_\R$ is of Hermitian type, i.e., the Riemannian symmetric space $G_\R/K$ is an Hermitian symmetric space, we prove that $D$ admits a new complex structure whose compact quotients have strikingly different geometric properties from those of $D$.
-For convenience let us denote by $D^R$ the period domain $D$ as a differentiable manifold equipped with the new complex structure.
+We now turn to another phenomenon, which is specific to groups $G_{\R}$ of Hermitian type.
+Suppose that $D=G_{\mathbb R}/V$ is non-classical and that $G_{\mathbb R}/K$ is a Hermitian symmetric space.
+We show that the underlying differentiable manifold of $D$ admits another natural $G_{\mathbb R}$-invariant complex structure.
+We denote by $D'$ the same differentiable manifold equipped with this new complex structure.